cyberark/conjur/TELEMETRY.md

 case-by-case basis.

 1. Create a metric class under the Monitoring::Metrics module (see `/lib/monitoring/metrics` for examples)
-1. Implement `setup(registry, pubsub)` method
+2. Implement `setup(registry, pubsub)` method
-    1. Initialize the metric by setting instance variables defining the metric name, description, labels, etc.
+    a.
+Initialize the metric by setting instance variables defining the metric name, description, labels, etc.
-    1. Expose the above instance variables via an attribute reader
+    b.
+Expose the above instance variables via an attribute reader
-    1. Register the metric by calling `Metrics.create_metric(self, :type)` where type can be `counter`, `gauge`, or `histogram`
+    c.
+Register the metric by calling `Metrics.create_metric(self, :type)` where type can be `counter`, `gauge`, or `histogram`
-1. Implement `update` method to define update behavior
+3. Implement `update` method to define update behavior
-    1. Get the metric from the registry
+    a.
+Get the metric from the registry
-    1. Determine the label values
+    b.
+Determine the label values
-    1. Determine and set the metric values
+    c.
+Determine and set the metric values
-1. Implement a publishing event*
+4. Implement a publishing event*
-    1. Determine where in the code an event should be triggered which updates the metric
+    a.
+Determine where in the code an event should be triggered which updates the metric
-    1. Use the PubSub singleton class to instrument the correct event i.e.
+    b.
+Use the PubSub singleton class to instrument the correct event i.e.
     `Monitoring::PubSub.instance.publish('conjur.policy_loaded')`
-1. Add the newly-defined metric to Prometheus initializer (`/config/initializers/prometheus.rb`)
+5. Add the newly-defined metric to Prometheus initializer (`/config/initializers/prometheus.rb`)

-\*Since instrumenting Pub/Sub events may involve modifying existing code, it should be as unintrusive as possible.
+Since instrumenting Pub/Sub events may involve modifying existing code, it should be as unintrusive as possible.
 For example, the existing metrics use the following two methods to avoid modifying any Conjur behavior or impacting
 performance: